-5.3 Proportionality of DIA: DGC recognises that requirements for drainage impact assessment should be proportionate to the development proposal.
-Thus, for small developments it will only expect a Drainage Statement, whereas a full DIA may be required for larger developments (see Appendix 2: DIA Levels and Content).
+5.3 Proportionality of DIA: DGC

+recognises that requirements for drainage impact assessment should be proportionate to the development proposal.
+Thus, for small developments it will only expect a Drainage Statement, whereas a Level 2 or Level 3 DIA may be required for larger developments (see Appendix 2: DIA Levels and Content).
 5.4 Drainage design is a complex process, so it is important that all drainage matters are considered at an early stage in the design process.
 It is expected that a DIA or Drainage Statement will be submitted with the first planning application, whether in principle or full, for any development which requires foul or surface water to be drained (see Appendix 3: DIA Certification).

-5.5 It is particularly recommended that a pre-application meeting takes place for larger schemes (eg. 10 or more residential units) and schemes located in sensitive areas.
-There should be discussion regarding plans for the site and any potential drainage issues with: DGC Planning & Building Standards; DGC Infrastructure Services; SEPA; and Scottish Water.
+5.5 It is expected that prospective developers will carry out pre-application investigations in respect of surface drainage for schemes, especially those that are larger and/or located in sensitive areas.
+Whenever possible such investigations about surface water drainage should consider the perspectives of:

+- DGC Planning & Building Standards;

+- DGC Infrastructure Services;

+- SEPA; and

+- Scottish Water.